Greg-Johns/Greg-Johns.github.io/src/pages/2015-11-09-ants/index.md

 So basically, interaction through the environment.
 In an example he talks about how an ant uses pheremone trails to communicate a food source to other ants.
 He goes on to claim that *The World-Wide Web is the first stimeric communication medium for humans*.

-It's was very interesting and I could have kept the procrastination up much longer but felt like getting back to writing.
+It was very interesting and I could have kept the procrastination up much longer but felt like getting back to writing.
 Ok, so here it is.
 It's very self descriptive but I wanted to kick the tires on Metalsmith and get back into a writing mode more than actually writing something useful, however, I did get to use a lot of big new words.